Rethinking Reward Signals in Video GRPO: When Scores Become Targets: Related Work

 \textbf{Post Training of Visual Synthesis.} Early efforts in optimizing visual synthesis primarily relied on Proximal Policy Optimization (PPO)~\cite{furuta2024improving}.
 These methods first trained a value network to capture specific human preferences, then used the trained reward model to score the generated videos, and performed preference fine-tuning based on these scores.
 However, PPO-based approaches require maintaining a value network, which leads to low training efficiency.
 Building upon this idea, Group Relative Policy Optimization~\cite{shao2024deepseekmath,dancegrpo,liu2025flow} extends preference optimization to multi-modal generative tasks.
 By leveraging group-based relative comparisons rather than single-sample rewards, GRPO can capture richer preference signals and achieve more robust alignment in visual synthesis models.

 \textbf{Multi-Stage Approaches.} Multi-stage optimization has been widely adopted to progressively refine generative models across spatial, temporal, and semantic dimensions.
 For example, Spatial-then-temporal~\cite{li2023spatial} first enhance spatial and appearance features using static images, and then incorporate temporal information through video reconstruction with a distillation loss to preserve spatial representations.
 TTC~\cite{liu2025future} improve spatial quality via masked region restoration and subsequently enhance temporal consistency with a three-frame sampling strategy and an auxiliary branch.
 Enhance-A-Video~\cite{luo2025enhance} further enhance temporal consistency by emphasizing off-diagonal elements in the temporal attention map and scaling cross-frame attention values.
-These studies highlight the potential of multi-stage design in post-training for video generation.
-They inspire us to structure training into distinct stages, each targeting a specific dimension.
+These pre-training studies highlight the potential of multi-stage design in post-training for video generation.
+However, existing approaches listed above rely on rigid, manually designed optimization stages, and such handcrafted stage scheduling often lacks generalizability\cite{huang2026exposurebiasalleviatedirectional}.